IBM/ibm-licensing-operator/docs/Content/Install_on_OCP.md

 ## Installation

+This procedure guides you through the installation of License Service.
+It does not cover the installation of License Service Reporter which is not available without an IBM Cloud Pak.

 1\. **Create the CatalogSource**

 Create the CatalogSource to get the operator bundles that are available at the public website: `quay.io`.
 The CatalogSource allows your cluster to establish connection to `quay.io`.